Udokan to start exports in 2023

 “China’s experience has showed us that the introduction of digital solutions can cut document processing times from 12 hours to half an hour,” he said, referring to a system of digital ports introduced in China in 2020.

-Also at the Eastern Economic Forum, Udokan signed a sustainable development cooperation agreement with energy company RusHydro.
+Also at the Eastern Economic Forum, Udokan signed a sustainable development co-operation agreement with energy company RusHydro.
 The two companies will look into the possibility of acquiring low-carbon energy for the second stage of Udokan’s development.

 The deposit at Udokan was discovered in 1949, but due to the remote location, the tough environment and a lack of transport links, it remained little more than a name on a map until Udokan Copper, a part of Alisher Usmanov’s holding USM, won the right to develop the site in 2008.